karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 So, here we just get the `country-code` from the uri, find the matching `country-name` for it and store them into the re-frame database for further use.

-The fullstack app is now ready.
+The full stack app is now ready.
 Let's next wrap the app into a deployment unit.

 ### Docker Container and Heroku Deployment